Should You Retake the MCAT?

 Final Thoughts

-Ultimately, retaking the test is only a good idea if you know you can work hard and see a significant improvement.
+Ultimately, retaking the MCAT is only a good idea if you know you can work hard to see significant improvement.
 Admissions committees see students with a low first score and a high second score all the time.
-The key is not to be one of those unfortunate folks whose second score is actually lower than the first one.
+The key is not to be one of those unfortunate folks whose second score is actually lower than the first.

 If you need help with your MCAT retake, our experts are here to help!
-Blueprint MCAT students increase their scores by 15 points on average.
-Whether you need the flexibility of a Self-Paced Course, the instruction of a Live Course, or 1:1 assistance of a private MCAT tutor, Blueprint MCAT has the MCAT prep option that works for your learning style!
+Whether you need the flexibility of a Self-Paced Course, the instruction of a live 515+ Course, or the 1:1 attention of a private MCAT tutor, Blueprint MCAT has the MCAT prep option that works for your learning style!

 Start today with a free MCAT diagnostic, one free practice exam, and tons more MCAT prep resources.